Why I Became a Calvinist

 4. those who receive it it deep in their hearts and minds.

-The parable of the sower occurs twice in the new testament:
+The parable of the sower occurs twice in the New Testament:

 mat 13:18 Hear ye therefore the parable of the sower.